Pullusb/How_to_install_Blender_addons/README.md

 ## Manual install

+Once an addon is manually installed in sources folders.
+You'll have to click on the refresh button to see it.

 Let's see where addons (and python modules) are stored and the differences of these locations.
 There are 3 places :

 ### - Released

-Placed in installation folder
+Placed in installation folder.

 Something like : `C:\Program Files\Blender Foundation\Blender\2.80\scripts\addons\`

 ![release](/imgs/release.png)

 "Release" addons (those who are built-in when you download blender) are stored inside the script folder of the blender datas.
 These are local to this blender version only, you can put your downloaded addon here, but the next place is plecisely designed for them.

 > note that the intermediate RC (release candidate) versions also come with a lot more of "contrib" addons for you to test.
 If integrated, these are stored inside "addons_contrib" just aside "addons" folder.
 The "contrib" are those who didn't make it to the release for various reason but are usually solid and powerfull stuff.